-The Kramer shear cell from FTC can be used to test bulk samples of food products by replicating the motion of chewing or biting to determine tenderness or firmness data (Figure 1).
+The Kramer shear cell from Mecmesin can be used to test bulk samples of food products by replicating the motion of chewing or biting to determine tenderness or firmness data (Figure 1).

-A comprehensive knowledge of the measurable parameters that influence quality, and the capability to test them, enables the manufacturer to react to external influences and trends.
+Comprehensive knowledge of the measurable parameters that influence the quality, and the capability to test them, enables the manufacturer to react to external influences and trends.

 These tests, and the special fixtures used for performing them, were designed by pioneers who acknowledged the need for quantifying the grading of food.
 The Bloom strength testing of gelatin, which generates a hardness value as a result of the compressive force on a gel of known concentration, is one such example.

-Some examples of fixtures used in these tests include the Magness-Taylor probes for testing the ripeness of fresh fruit through penetration, and Warner-Bratzler blades used to shear meat for measuring tenderness during the packing and processing stages (Figure 2).
+Some examples of fixtures used in these tests include the Magness-Taylor probes for testing the ripeness of fresh fruit through penetration and blades used to shear meat for measuring tenderness during the packing and processing stages (Figure 2).

-An example of food products which are influenced by safety regulations are canned and retorted products.
+An example of food products that are influenced by safety regulations are canned and retorted products.
 These products are preserved by thermal processing, which can influence their final texture.

 Generally, the firmness of products that are subjected to hotter conditions, or longer cook times for sterilization, is reduced, which tends to reduce consumer acceptance.
 However, that the product is sterilized is more important than its texture profile is.
 After thermal processing, sensory and instrumental texture analysis may be conducted to determine the significance of the change in texture.

 This kind of product is considered fit for release if the texture is within the criteria derived from initial testing.
 If it is not within the criteria, the processors work towards making necessary alterations in the formulation in order to make it fit.
-One commonly used methods for modifying the texture is the addition of calcium, which helps maintain the required texture and mouth feel.
+One commonly used method for modifying the texture is the addition of calcium, which helps maintain the required texture and mouthfeel.
 Such alterations are first tested on a small scale before being applied to large-scale production.

-At times, the desirable texture for the consumer may be easy to achieve in production, but this is not always the case.
-A dairy product that is rich and creamy, flows consistently, holds its shape well and feels firm to touch, may not be easily delivered from filler-line nozzles.
+At times, the desired texture for the consumer may be easy to achieve in production, but this is not always the case.
+A dairy product that is rich and creamy flows consistently, holds its shape well, and feels firm to touch, may not be easily delivered from filler-line nozzles.